influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 - Compactors process and compress partitions in the object store to continually optimize storage.
 - Update the catalog with locations of compacted data.

+## Scaling strategies

+### Vertical scaling

+Vertical scaling (also know as "scaling up") involves increasing the resources (such as RAM or CPU) available to a process or system.
+Vertical scaling is typically used to handle resource-intensive tasks that require more processing power.

+{{< html-diagram/scaling-strategy "vertical" >}}

+### Horizontal scaling

+Horizontal scaling (also know as "scaling out") involves increasing the Horizontal scaling is typically used to handle increasing amounts of traffic or workload

+{{< html-diagram/scaling-strategy "horizontal" >}}